 5 Security Tips for your Website

-• Updates: Whether your site is build on WordPress, Joomla, Magento, Drupal or any other CMS open source framework, be sure to notice when they have an update.
-Many times these releases contain software changes to enhance the security of the framework, but you have to install it.
-When you see a notice in your website dashboard saying there is a new version available, just click the Update button.
+• Updates: Whether your site is built on WordPress, Joomla, Magento, Drupal, or any other open-source CMS framework, be sure to notice when it has an update.
+Many times, these releases contain software changes to enhance the framework’s security, but you have to install them.
+When you see a notice in your website dashboard saying a new version is available, just click the Update button.

 • Passwords: There is a reason that many platforms insist on strong passwords; they are harder for hackers and robots to exploit.
-If your username is Bruce Blackwell, then using bblackwell or bruceb, or BruceB would not be a secure password.
-Always include uppercase and lowercase letters, try to use something not related to your username, insert at least one symbol — $ ! @ & * — and a few numbers.
-A strong password for Bruce Blackwell would be Br**@e1980 for example.
-If you need to remember passwords, convert letters you’d remember, like BB to numbers, and visaversa.
+If your username is Bruce Blackwell, then using bblackwell, bruceb, or BruceB would not be a secure password.
+Always include uppercase and lowercase letters, try using something unrelated to your username, insert at least one symbol — $ ! @ & * — and a few numbers.
+A strong password for Bruce Blackwell would be Br**@e1980, for example.
+If you need to remember passwords, convert letters you’d remember, like BB, to numbers, and vice versa.

-• Password Frequency, Redundancy and Secrecy: Don’t use the same password for every login you have.
+• Password Frequency, Redundancy, and Secrecy: Don’t use the same password for every login you have.
 Periodically change all your passwords.
 Never write your password down, anywhere.
-It’s gotten cliche that when the bad guy breaks into an office that they always find the password written on a note tapped under the table, or inside a drawer.
+It’s gotten cliche that when the bad guy breaks into an office, they always find the password written on a note taped under the table, or inside a drawer.
 Don’t be a cliche!

-• Secure Socket Layer (SSL): Secure socket layers are used by most bigger websites, like Facebook, Twitter, Linkedin and others.
+• Secure Socket Layer (SSL): Secure socket layers are used by most larger websites, like Facebook, Twitter, and LinkedIn.
 It is represented by the ‘S’ in the URL string; HTTPS:/Facebook.com.
 A yearly registration for an SSL is usually $75 per year.
-If you’re hosted on our i2EZhost servers simply contact us through the site and request the SSL.
-If you’re hosted on our IntechWebTools.com platform simply call customer support at +1 (480) 624-2500 and they’ll take care of you.
+If you’re hosted on our i2EZhost servers, contact us through the site and request the SSL.
+If you’re hosted on our IntechWebTools.com platform, call customer support at +1 (480) 624-2500, and they’ll take care of you.

 Need help?

 Subscribe to our $50 monthly website health plan.
 We monitor your site and clear all unwanted comments, install all updates of the framework and plugins, scan for malware (and clean it and resubmit the site to Google if found).
-Don’t want a monthly subscription, make a manual credit card quarterly payment of $150 and we’ll include and install SSL and a firewall.
+If you don’t want a monthly subscription, make a manual credit card quarterly payment of $150, and we’ll include and install SSL and a firewall.

 About us and this blog